 How to integrate Labeljoy into your data management software

-If you want to add label printing to an existing software infrastructure, whether it’s a simple Excel file or an enterprise ERP system, here are some guidelines on how to integrate Labeljoy into your desktop application setup.
+If you want to add label printing to an existing software structure, whether it is a simple Excel file or a corporate ERP system, here are some guidelines for integrating Labeljoy in your existing desktop application setup.

-First, if you have already created your labels and all you need to do is print them from time to time, you don’t need start Labeljoy each time.
+If you already have created your labels and only need to print them from time to time, it is not necessary to restart Labeljoy every time.

-The easiest way to print a Labeljoy file without firing up the program is to use the Print with labeljoy context menu.
-Just right-click the file and select the second menu item:
+The easiest way to print a Labeljoy file without starting the program is the context menu Print with labeljoy.
+Right-click on the file and select the second menu item:

-In reality, this operation does start Labeljoy but just to process the printing operation.
-The program then quits.
+Actually this process starts Labeljoy, but just to process the print job.
+The program then closes automatically.

-The method described above requires at least two mouse clicks, let’s see how we can further speed up this operation by creating a Print shortcut.
+The method described above requires at least two mouse clicks.
+However, you can further speed up this operation by creating a Print shortcut.

-Note that the .exe extension might not be visible depending on your Windows settings.
+Note that the .exe extension may not be visible, depending on your Windows settings.

-Right click the Labeljoy program file and select Copy:
+Right click on the Labeljoy program file and select Copy:

-You have just created a shortcut that when clicked will start Labeljoy.
-Let’s see how to turn this into a print shortcut.
+You have now created a shortcut to launch Labeljoy.
+You can also convert this link into a print shortcut.

 This is how the shortcut properties window should look like:

-We need to modify the text in the Target text box.
-We need to add the prefix /P and the full path and name of the Labeljoy file we want to print.
-For example, if the file is located on the desktop of the Windows user Henry, our resulting string will be:
+We need to edit the text in the Target text box.
+Add the prefix /P and the full file path and file name of the Labeljoy file to be printed.
+For example, if the file is on the desktop of the Windows user Henry, our resulting string will be:

-What this shortcut is doing is telling Windows to open the File C:\Users\Henry\Desktop\My label.lpa with Labeljoy.
+This link instructs Windows to open the file C:\Users\Henry\Desktop\My label.lpa with Labeljoy.

-You now have a 1-click print shortcut for your most often used labels.
+You now have a 1-click print shortcut for your most used labels.

-Labeljoy enables you to display data on labels read from external data sources, such as Excel files, Access files or professional database systems such as SQL Server, Oracle, or MySql.
-Please refer to this video tutorial to find out all the details.
+Labeljoy enables you to display data from external data sources on the labels, such as Excel files, Access files or professional database systems such as SQL Server, Oracle, or MySQL.
+Please refer to this video tutorial for more information.

-If you want your labels to be updated before they are printed, you need to activate a special option found in the Group settings form.
-It’s the Update data when this file is loaded or printed option, which you can find in the Group settings form.
+If your labels have to be updated before printing, you have to enable the Update data when this file is loaded or printed option, which you can find in the Group settings form.

-What this option does is re-load the data whenever the file is loaded or before it’s printed.
-The data will be reloaded using the parameters entered during the first connection, so in the case above, the file C:\Logistic label.xlsx must still exist and the sheet Logistic labels must also be there or else data updating will fail.
+This option updates the data whenever the file is loaded or printed.
+The data is reloaded with the parameters entered during the first connection.
+In this case, the file C:\Logistic label.xlsx and the worksheet Logistic labels must exist, otherwise the data updating will fail.

-IMPORTANT: Labeljoy saves the name of the printer used to print each file.
-This means that the printer used to print the file when doing a 1-click printing operation is always the one used the last time the Labeljoy file was edited.
+IMPORTANT: Labeljoy stores the name of the printer used to print each file.
+This means that the printer used for 1-click printing will always be the same as the one previously used.

-If the data to be printed resides in an Excel file, by tapping into the power of the Visual Basic for Application (VBA) programming language we can create a shortcut within the very same Excel file to print the labels.
+If the data to be printed is stored in an Excel file, a print shortcut can be created by using the Visual Basic for Application (VBA) programming language within the very same Excel file.

-This requires some programming skills and some knowledge of the VBA environment.
+This requires some programming knowledge and knowledge of the VBA environment.

-For this we’ll use a variation of the files created in the GS1-128 tutorial.
+For this we will use a variation of the files created in the GS1-128 tutorial.

-First, open the Labeljoy file and ensure that the Update data when this file is loaded or printed options is activated, as described in the previous chapter.
+First, open the Labeljoy file and make sure the option Update data when loading or printing this file is checked, as described in the previous chapter.

-If you saved the linked Excel file in a location other then the root of the C: drive, make sure you update the location in Group settings/Data source.
+If the linked Excel file is stored in a different location than the root of the C: drive, make sure to update the location in Group settings/Data source.

 Save the Labeljoy file and close Labeljoy.

-From this moment on we can forget about Labeljoy, we only need to worry about the data to be printed.
+From this moment on Labeljoy can remain closed, we just have to take care of the data to be printed.

 The Excel file contains a single row of data and a button linked to a VBA Macro:

-In the modLabelPrinting module you’ll find a single routine named LabelPrint.
-It’s a simple macro that first saves the Excel workbook and then executes the Labeljoy file for printing.
+The modLabelPrinting module contains a single routine named LabelPrint.
+It is a simple macro that first saves the Excel workbook and then executes the Labeljoy file for printing.
 This last step is achieved through the use of the ShellExecute Windows API function (more information on the MSDN website).

-Again, if you saved the Labeljoy file Software integration.lpa in a location other then the root of the C: drive, make sure you change the following line accordingly:
+If the Labeljoy Software integration.lpa file is not located in the root of the C: drive, make sure to change the file path accordingly:

-sLabelJoyFileNameAndPath = [Enter here the correct file location enclosed in quotation marks]
+sLabelJoyFileNameAndPath = [Enter the correct file path with quotes here]

 Try changing the data in the Excel file and click the button to see the resulting printed labels.